NHES and ELMI agency logos

 Population, Year of the First Census Taken: 120 residents in 1790

-Population Trends: Population change for Windsor totaled 184 over 41 years, from 72 in 1980 to 256 in 2021.
-The largest decennial percent change was an increase of 126 percent between 1990 and 2000.
-The 2021 Census estimate for Windsor was 256 residents, which ranked 231st among New Hampshire's incorporated cities and towns.
+Population Trends: Population change for Windsor totaled 211 over 50 years, from 43 in 1970 to 254 in 2020.
+The 2022 Census estimate for Windsor was 255 residents, which ranked 231st among New Hampshire's incorporated cities and towns, the fourth smallest community.

 Municipal Services